-It will grow in either full sun or full shade, plus in any moisture position ranging from completely dry spot or a bog!
+It will grow in either full sun or in any degree of shade, plus in any moisture position ranging from completely dry spot or a bog!
 It has aromatic, hairy leaves and seems to be covered in dainty spires of purple-blue flowers basically all year round.
 I enjoy seeing its haze of lovely flowers juxtaposed with the lime-green bracts of Euphorbia corallioides in a shaded part of my garden in mid-spring, when it seems at is most floriferous.
 Elsewhere in the garden, it consorts prettily with a lilac-pink Pentas throughout summer and autumn.
 It also looks effective growing beneath other Plectranthus species, such as Plectranthus ecklonii.
 It is an excellent groundcover under a tree, as pictured at left.
 It will self-seed where it is happy!

 There is a lovely form with white-variegated leaves that is sold as P. parviflorus 'Blue Spires', which is similarly as forbearing of a range of conditions as the green-leaved version.
 The plants look good in a native Australian-style garden, a woodland area or a flowery border.
 Plectranthus parviflorus can be susceptible to the attack of flea beetles, which disfigure the foliage.
 Neem oil can be tried as a control.